-Adams, Asotin, Columbia, Ferry, Franklin, Garfield, Grays Harbor, Klickitat, Lincoln, Okanogan, Pacific, Pend Orielle, Stevens, Wahkiakum, Walla Walla, Whitman
+Adams, Asotin, Columbia, Ferry, Franklin, Garfield, Grant, Grays Harbor, Klickitat, Lincoln, Okanogan, Pacific, Pend Oreille, Stevens, Wahkiakum, Walla Walla, Whitman

-(ii) Certain counties and cities may take up to an additional three years to complete the update.
+(ii) Certain smaller, slower-growing counties and cities may take up to an additional two years to complete the update.

-(A) The eligibility of a county for the three-year extension does not affect the eligibility of the cities within the county.
+(A) The eligibility of a county for the two-year extension does not affect the eligibility of the cities within the county.

 (B) A county is eligible if it has a population of less than fifty thousand and a growth rate of less than seventeen percent.

 (C) A city is eligible if it has a population of less than five thousand, and either a growth rate of less than seventeen percent or a total population growth of less than one hundred persons.

 (D) Growth rates are measured using the ten-year period preceding the due date listed in RCW 36.70A.130

 (E) If a city or county qualifies for the extension on the statutory due date, they remain eligible for the entire extension period, even if they no longer meet the criteria due to population growth.